A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 4. Constitutional Ratification

-Domestic constitutional amendments are enacted through existing democratic mechanisms, including parliamentary procedures and referendums as required under Irish and UK law.
+Domestic constitutional amendments are enacted through existing democratic mechanisms, including parliamentary procedures and referendums where required.

 5. Phased Institutional Activation